kcfkwok2003/Simp_py/programmer/readme.md

   13. a6 host check uid not match with message show (changed)
   14. a7 use port other than 8080 (changed)
   15. a11 save prj from course folder ask for copy files in prj (changed)
-  16. a10 add upload "files in prj"
+  16. a10 add upload "files in prj" (changed)

 working:
   * refer to protocol.txt 1.12